Autoclaved Aerated Concrete (AAC) Market Size and Share

 Recent Industry Developments

-• May 2025: BirlaNu Limited (formerly HIL Limited) has commenced commercial production of Autoclaved Aerated Concrete (AAC) blocks at its Chennai plant.
-The new production line adds 211,700 cubic meters (m³) of capacity, increasing the plant's total AAC block capacity from 236,520 m³ to 448,220 m³ to meet rising regional demand.
+• May 2025: BirlaNu Limited commenced commercial production of Autoclaved Aerated Concrete (AAC) blocks at its Chennai plant through a new production line, effectively increasing its capacity to address rising regional demand.
+The new production line (Line 2) added 211,700 cubic meters (m³) of capacity to the plant, raising the total AAC block capacity to 448,220 m³ from the previous 236,520 m³.

 Table of Contents for Autoclaved Aerated Concrete (AAC) Industry Report